Bosco Tech Students Selected for Boeing & JPL Summer Internships

-The internship programs will provide the high school juniors with a rare hands-on experience while increasing their exposure to science, technology, engineering and math (STEM) professions.
+The internships will provide the high school juniors with an invaluable hands-on experience while increasing their exposure to science, technology, engineering and math (STEM) professions.
 The students were selected to participate based on high academic standing, strong communication skills, and excellent problem solving abilities.
 Each was selected after a rigorous screening process.

-Bosco Tech is an all-male Catholic high school that combines rigorous college-preparatory and innovative technological education.
-The STEM curriculum allows students to exceed university admission requirements while completing extensive integrated coursework in one of several applied science and engineering programs.
-For more information about Bosco Tech, call (626) 940-2000 or visit www.boscotech.edu.
+Celebrating its sixtieth year, Bosco Tech is an all-male Catholic high school that combines a rigorous college-preparatory program with a technology-focused education.
+With a 100-percent college acceptance rate each year, more than 60 percent of Bosco Tech graduates pursue STEM-related majors in their university studies.
+The innovative curriculum allows students to exceed university admission requirements while completing extensive integrated coursework in one of several applied science and engineering fields.
+Visit www.boscotech.edu or call (626) 940-2000 for more information.